 This is a course in urban economics.
-We will study the economic forces that lead to the existence of cities and regional agglomeration as well as the inner structure of cities.
+We will study the economic forces that lead to the existence of cities and regional agglomeration of jobs and people as well as the inner structure of cities.
 The fundamental tool in the analysis is the notion of spatial equilibrium, which arises when people and firms can move freely and choose their optimal location as prices adjust.
 In order to understand urbanization, we need to consider the benefits from eliminating distance between people.
 This facilitates the transportation of goods, matching of workers and firms and the circulation of ideas.
 We also need to understand the problems related to cities, such as congestion, urban poverty and segregation.
 These are just a few reasons why we may want to regulate the growth of cities and the inner structure of cities.
 We will also cover questions in housing economics, and in housing and urban policy.
 In this part, we study questions such as: Should we subsidize housing consumption?
 What are the relative benefits of place- and tenant-based housing subsidies?
 What are the effects of rent control?
+Does it matter in what type of neighborhood you grow up?